OpenArmature¶

 ContextVar, set once per invocation and propagated through all async calls automatically TracerProvideris isolated (not global) to prevent Langfuse v3 from duplicating spans through the global OTEL pipeline- Instrumentation happens inside framework calls; user code never touches

-set()/reset()on context tokens - Session grouping, flush-on-exit, and callback registration are backend responsibilities
+finish_reason, usage) on the failure event, not just an error category - Session grouping, flush-on-exit, and callback registration are backend responsibilities

-4.7 Evaluation¶
+4.10 Evaluation¶

 Scope.
 Deterministic and LLM-judge metrics, persistent history, per-test deltas, trend charts.
 Lives in